hESC 20 years - A walk down memory lane

 Professor at Tampere University, Finland

-Dr. Skottman is Professor in Faculty of Medicine and Health Technology at Tampere University in Finland and has over 16 years of experience on establishing, culturing and differentiation of human pluripotent stem cells (hPSC).
+Dr. Skottman is Professor in the Faculty of Medicine and Health Technology at Tampere University in Finland and has over 16 years of experience in establishing, culturing and differentiation of human pluripotent stem cells (hPSC).
 Prof. Skottman has devoted herself to eye research, targeting clinical applications for retinal and corneal diseases, developing hPSC based tools for disease modeling, drug discovery and cell transplantation.
-Prof. Skottman joined Tampere University, Finland in 2005 after a postdoctoral position in Karolinska Institutet in Sweden and University of Turku in Finland.
-Prof. Skottman holds a Ph.D. in molecular animal biotechnology in University of Eastern Finland.
+Prof. Skottman joined Tampere University, Finland in 2005 after a postdoctoral position in Karolinska Institutet in Sweden and the University of Turku in Finland.
+Prof. Skottman holds a Ph.D. in molecular animal biotechnology in the University of Eastern Finland.
 She is also schooled in Bio business at Turku School of Economics in Finland.

 Fredrik Lanner, Ph.D.

 Assistant Professor at the Department of Clinical Science, Intervention and Technology (CLINTEC), Karolinska Institutet and Karolinska University Hospital, Sweden

 Assistant Professor Fredrik Lanner undertook his Ph.D. thesis at the Department of Cell and Molecular Biology (CMB) Karolinska Institutet, Sweden.
 After his postdoctoral research in Janet Rossant’s lab at The Hospital for Sick Children in Toronto, he returned to Karolinska Institutet and established his independent research lab exploring how pluripotent stem cells are regulated in the human embryo and how embryonic stem cells (ESCs) can be used for the treatment of age-related macular degeneration.